-Enter items of income and deductions that are adjustments or tax preference items.
-See Form 6251, Alternative Minimum

-Tax-Individuals, or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts, to determine the amounts to enter and for other information.
+Enter items of income and deductions that are adjustments or tax preference items for the alternative minimum tax (AMT).
+See Form 6251, Alternative Minimum Tax-Individuals, or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts, to determine the amounts to enter and for other information.